50 Things to Do Beyond San Francisco

 Relax and Enjoy the Scenery

-After all that sightseeing relax by the massive fireplaces at the historic Ahwahnee Hotel or sip a hot toddy at the Ahwahnee Bar.
+After all that sightseeing relax by the massive fireplaces at the historic Majestic Hotel (formerly known as the Ahwahnee) or sip a hot toddy at the bar.
 Afterwards enjoy an evening of ice skating below the imposing granite face of Half Dome.

 Go Back in Time to Mariposa

 Drive from the San Francisco Bay Area to Mariposa, a charming Gold Rush-era town and gateway to Yosemite National Park.
 Enjoy one of the town’s many breweries, shop the antique stores that line Old Town Mariposa and enjoy dining at one of the Gold Rush-themed restaurants such as 1850 or the Miner’s Inn.

 Take in the Winter Wonderland Outside or Inside

 There are many winter activities to enjoy from horse drawn sleigh rides (weather permitting) or in case of no snow, beautiful day hikes to explore the southern-most entrance of the park.
 The Tenaya Lodge is also home to the Ascent Spa, an LEED-certified spa with a wide range of relaxing treatments.

 At 2,424 feet, Yosemite Falls is the tallest waterfall in North America (and sixth tallest in the world).
 At its peak in the summer, Yosemite Falls vigorously flows.
 In the winter, it slows down, but it is still a sight to see.

 While you are in quaint Mariposa, check out Yosemite Zipline and Adventure Ranch and experience the thrill of zipping high above the sierra forests on more than six unique courses.
 If you want more adventure check out the Yosemite Mountaineering School where you can learn the ropes and make your first ascent with experience climbing guides.

 Go for a Hike